A heuristic algorithm using tree decompositions for the maximum happy vertices problem

 Several kernelisation techniques exist for the MHV problem \citep{PeetersFlorian2020OvhM,gao2018kernelization,agrawal2020parameterized}.
 A reduced graph can potentially lead to a completely different tree decomposition, which our algorithm could handle more easily.
 It would be interesting to see the effect of these techniques on the performance of our algorithm.

 We provide a new approach for using tree decompositions in algorithms.
 It would be interesting to use a similar approach for other graph optimisation problems.
 The existing literature of exact algorithms for graphs of bounded treewidth is extensive. \cite{cygan2015parameterized} cover numerous such algorithms for several optimisation problems.
-Each one of these can be modified in a similar vein, resulting in a repertoire of new heuristic algorithms.
+Each one of these can be modified by developing appropriate heuristic algorithms for handling the different types of nodes in a tree decomposition.
+Hence, such a methodology could result in a repertoire of new heuristic algorithms.

 \textbf{Acknowledgments.} The research of Jan Goedgebeur was supported by Internal Funds of KU Leuven.
+Jorik Jooken is supported by a Postdocoral Fellowship of the Research Foundation Flanders (FWO) with contract number 1222524N.
 We gratefully acknowledge the support provided by the ORDinL project (FWO-SBO S007318N, Data Driven Logistics, 1/1/2018 - 31/12/2021).
 This research also received funding from the Flemish Government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” programme.
 The computational resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government - department EWI.